vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/about-exchange/ex-ug-what-is-exchange.md

 - A large volume of data needs to be generated into SST files that Nebula Graph can recognize and then imported into the Nebula Graph database.

+- The data saved in Nebula Graph needs to be exported.

+  !!! enterpriseonly

+        Exporting the data saved in Nebula Graph is supported by Exchange Enterprise Edition only.

 ## Advantages

 Exchange has the following advantages: